 This tumor is more common in brachycephalic breeds.
-Brachycephalic breeds are those that have a very short nore and muzzle.
+Brachycephalic breeds are those that have a very short nose and muzzle.
 Boxers and English Bulldogs are brachycephalic dog breeds, for example.

 Middle-aged and older dogs get epulides more often than young dogs do.
 The average age of an affected dog is seven years old.

 The overgrowths are generally a reaction to trauma, such as a tooth rubbing on the gum in brachycephalic mouths, for example.

 Signs include a lump on the gums, drooling, halitosis, facial deformity, and other signs of mouth injury.
 The visible lump is the most common sign.

 Diagnosis begins with a visual examination of the mouth.

 Radiographs of the head can determine how invasive the tumor is.